 It doesn’t really matter so we are choosing an Anonymous Donor.

+Frankly, this decision matters.
 Research from TSBC and elsewhere indicates that many donor-conceived youth and adults have a healthy curiosity about their donor.
-Therefore, whether or not the donor is open-identity may be more important to your future child than it is to you.
-Regardless of which type of donor you ultimately choose, we encourage you to consider this an important decision that will have future implications for your child.
+Therefore, whether or not the donor is open-identity may be more important to your future child (or your future self) than it is to you now.
+We encourage you to consider this an important decision that will have significant future implications for your child.

 Does the Identity-Release® Program give parental rights to the donor?
 If I choose a donor in the Identity-Release® Program, the donor could seek custody, right?

-No, a TSBC program donor, regardless of their Identity-Release® Program or anonymous status, does not have the right to seek custody of your child.
+No. A TSBC program donor does not have the right to seek custody of your child.
 Donors in our program do not have any of the rights or responsibilities of parenthood based on the Uniform Parentage Act which is part of California law.
 Furthermore, the donor will not know who you are or who your child is.
-Remember, if you choose an Identity-Release® Program donor, your child will not have access to the donor’s identity until the child is 18 years old or older and is legally an adult.
+Your child will not have access to the donor’s identity until the child is 18 years old or older and is legally an adult.
 (Note: If you are considering working with a donor who is personally known to you through our Directed Donor or Known Donor programs, we strongly encourage you to seek legal advice regarding the issue of parental rights.)

 What does it mean when you say you will release “Identifying Information”?